Prahyas/khadyanna-frontend/README.md

 # khadyanna-frontend
-#note: just for demo purpose. and its in Nepali Language
+#note: Just for demo purposes not a fully functional application.
+And Just wait for sometime for server to load.

 HOW TO USE:
 1. click on the link : https://foodprojectnepal.netlify.app/